 The Democratic Republic of the Congo (DRC), located in Central Africa, was previously known as Zaire.
 In area it is the second largest country in Africa.

 If you enjoy cruises, the DRC has a tour that takes you down the Congo River.
-It starts from the capital of Kisangani to the city of Kinshasa.
+It starts in the provincial capital of Kisangani to the national capital of Kinshasa.
 This 1750-kilometer cruise is ideal if you have a lot of free time on your hands.

 The Democratic Republic of the Congo is a great destination for tourists.
 There’s so much to explore.
 Whether you travel by train or by air, the DRC awaits you.